A Naturalistic, Evolutionary and Poetic View

 Those for whom the horizon stirs a calling to adventure; for whom the jagged crumbling lip of a towering precipice is an opportunity to reconnoiter; where curiosity and imagination urge them to go even farther: these are Trekkers.

-The names of some of the great Trekkers who committed their lives to the exploration of one or more of the landscapes in which they lived are well known to us: Lao Tsu, Thales of Miletus, Socrates, Plato, Aristotle, Epicurus, Yeshua ben Yosef, Paul of Tarsus, Leonardo Di Vinci, Siddhartha Gautama, Hypatia of Alexandria, Muhammad, Nicolaus Copernicus, Francesco di Bernardone, Voltaire, Galileo Galilei, Mahandas Gandhi, Karl Marx, Isaac Newton, Elizabeth Anscombe, Johann Bach, Vincent Van Gogh, Baruch Spinoza, Carl Jung, Albert Einstein, Jean-Paul Sartre, Simone de Beauvoir, Dag Hammarskjold, Martin Luther King, Jr., Carl Sagan, Alan Watts, and the Dalai Lama to name but a few.
+The names of some of the great Trekkers who committed their lives to the exploration of one or more of the landscapes in which they lived are well known to us: Lao Tsu, Thales of Miletus, Socrates, Plato, Aristotle, Epicurus, Yeshua ben Yosef, Paul of Tarsus, Leonardo Di Vinci, Siddhartha Gautama, Hypatia of Alexandria, Muhammad, Nicolaus Copernicus, Francesco di Bernardone, Voltaire, Galileo Galilei, Mahandas Gandhi, Karl Marx, Isaac Newton, Elizabeth Anscombe, Johann Bach, Vincent Van Gogh, Baruch Spinoza, Carl Jung, Albert Einstein, Emma Goldman, Jean-Paul Sartre, Simone de Beauvoir, Dag Hammarskjold, Martin Luther King, Jr., Carl Sagan, Alan Watts, and the Dalai Lama to name but a few.
 Each of these Trekkers, carrying all their gifts and foibles on their backs, stepped out into unknown territory, answering that call to seek more, learn more, love more, share more, and be more.
 We also know that these Trekkers journeyed in community.
 They began where others ended their journey and with the knowledge and equipment they inherited.
 Even when physically alone, they were enabled by others.
 Trekking is an altruistic activity.
 It is done for the education and edification of everyone.
 Trekkers have always invited others to join them in order to enrich everyone's experience and to be more effective in their combined mission and commitment to the common good.

 For more than fifty years, in community with other theologians and many, many people with a wide range of knowledge and experience, I have been moving and growing (Trekking) as a theologian (Theotrekker) exploring the landscape of the human need to make meaning of our existence.
 I am committed to the principle that this exploration must be systematic.
-That is, it must be informed by, and conciliated with what we have learned about ourselves and our universe in every other landscape of human experience.
+That is, it must be informed by, and conciliated with what we have learned about ourselves and our universe in every other landscape of human knowledge and experience.

 In my view, it is our work as theologians to critically examine the ways and means by which we humans make sense and meaning of our lives.
-It is our vocation to understand how we humans think, feel and act in relationship to whatever it is in which we invest our trust and which in return provide our lives with significance and purpose.
+It is our vocation to understand how we think, feel and act in relationship to whatever it is in which we invest our trust and which in return provides our lives with significance and purpose.
 For this work to have any validity, it must be done with a commitment to understand and live life with as much emotional and intellectual authenticity, integrity and collegiality as possible.

 It is common wisdom that the experience of life is best understood as an ongoing trek of discovery.
 In my experience, what we learn and the understanding we gain, as well as the meaning we make of them, are always incomplete.
 While on this journey, we all have the opportunity to encounter and celebrate a wide array of new discoveries about ourselves and our world, some of which we find frightening because they challenge our established conceptions and understandings--our construction of reality.
 If we have the courage to honestly investigate them, even scary discoveries will take us to new and habitable places beyond the edges of our social, cultural, political, and religious maps; new realities.